Frequently Asked Questions

 You can either pay a simple monthly subscription fee for unlimited recordings, or pay for individual recordings.
 The price depends on the recording quality.
 The monthly fee is $10/month for high quality or $15/month for ultra-high quality.

-If you prefer to pay for individual recording, the cost is $1/hour for high quality or $2/hour for ultra-high quality, for up to four users (including the host).
+If you prefer to pay for individual recordings, the cost is $1/hour for high quality or $2/hour for ultra-high quality, for up to four users (including the host).
 Each additional user costs 20¢/hour for high quality, or 40¢/hour for ultra-high quality.
 This is prorated by the minute, so a 30-minute recording with four users will only cost 50¢.
 You can pay for a recording after checking whether the audio is satisfactory through a sample download, and simply don't pay for a recording which you don't think is good enough.

 In all cases, payment is through PayPal, and prices are in US dollars.